Calcium Needed to Keep Your Knee Healthy

 - Calcium is also an essential mineral that helps build the health and functioning of nerves and muscle tissues.

-- Calcium supplementation after TKR also help recover early from knee replacement surgery.
+- Calcium supplement after Total Knee Replacement also helps recover early from knee replacement surgery.

 Our body builds bone faster during early stages of life.
 But as we age, the production of the bone slows down leading to the weakening of the structural integrity of the various types of knee joints.
 Calcium insufficiency can contribute to bone disorders like weakening of bone, loss of bone mass or bone tissue reduction